victor99pekk/fw/README.md

 1. [**Transformer Encoder with Classifier:**](#classifier) A Transformer encoder is trained jointly from scratch alongside a feedforward classifier to predict which politician delivered a given speech segment.
 2. [**GPT-like Transformer Decoder:**](#decoder-for-analyzation-of-perplexity) A word-level decoder is pretrained on an autoregressive language modeling task, reporting perplexity on different politicians' speeches.

-__Note:__ no libraries were used to create these (more or less, pytorch was used for example), Encoder/Decoder-library was used to import pre-made blocks for this project.
-The attention-mechanisms were all programmed.
+__Note:__ All transformer components—including multi-head attention mechanisms—were implemented from scratch using PyTorch for tensor operations; no high-level transformer libraries or pretrained models were employed.
+Only the Encoder/Decoder library was used to import basic architectural blocks.

 ## Classifier